 - Support reading and rendering Control of ODS files.

-- PivotTables not retained multiple select options after processing smart markers.
+- PivotTables did not retain multiple select options after processing smart markers.

 - Hyperlinks lost when importing data from DataTable.